Miraku17/Coding-Challenge/problem_set_1/README.md

-# Problem Set X: Palindrome Pairs
+# Problem Set 1: Palindrome Pairs

 ## Problem Description

-Problem Description:
 Given a list of unique words, your task is to find all pairs of distinct indices (i, j) in the list so that the concatenation of the two words, i.e., words[i] + words[j], forms a palindrome.
 Example: